It's normal to wake up groggy or desire a mid-afternoon snooze. What's not so normal is consistently feeling tired throughout the day.

 The only way to relieve sleep pressure is to get enough sleep.

-Unfortunately, when you don't meet your sleep need, you aren’t easing sleep pressure.
+Unfortunately, when you don't meet your sleep need — the genetically determined amount of sleep you need each night — you aren’t easing sleep pressure.
 Instead, you’re accruing sleep debt.
 This sleep deprivation directly impacts how you feel during the day — think increased morning sleep inertia (i.e., you wake up feeling groggier) and lower energy levels.

-That said, your sleep debt isn't the only factor in regulating your body's transition from sleep to wakefulness.
+That said, your sleep debt isn't the only factor that can affect your energy levels.

 PSA: It's absolutely normal for your energy levels to peak and dip as the day wears on.
 In fact, there's one dip everyone goes through, no matter if you've had a good night’s sleep or eaten a healthy lunch.